-the increased demand in previously-treated areas was from new platform users.
-This fraction declines over time, but at eighteen months post-subsidy, about one quarter of the increased demand is still being driven by new platform users.
+What explains this persistent platform adoption in previously-subsidized areas?
+I find suggestive evidence that within-neighborhood spillovers are a mechanism driving longerrun platform adoption.
+I show that in the six months after the LS subsidies ended, about half of the increased demand in previously-treated areas was from new platform users.
+This fraction declines over time, but at eighteen months post-subsidy, about one quarter of the increased demand in previously-treated areas is from new platform users.
 If the effects were driven only by repeat customers, we might conclude that short-run subsidies are only successful at shifting long-run demand among direct recipients.
-If instead there are persistent increases in new users in previously-treated neighborhood, this suggests that knowledge and adoption of the platform may spill over within the community, and that subsidies may shift community-level demand for the platform beyond direct recipients.
+If instead there are persistent increases in new users in previously-treated neighborhood, this suggests that knowledge and adoption of the platform may spill over within the community, and that subsidies may shift community-level demand beyond direct recipients.